autorope/donkeycar/docs/guide/install_software.md

 The easiest way (on Ubuntu) is to use the `findcar` donkey command.
 You can try `ping raspberrypi.local`.
 If you've modified the hostname, then you should try: `ping <your hostname>.local`.
 This will fail on a windows machine.
 Windows users will need the full ip address (unless using cygwin).

 If you are having troubles locating your Pi on the network, you will want to plug in an HDMI monitor and USB keyboard into the Pi.
 Boot it.
-Login with username: __pi__, password: __raspberry__.
+Login with username: __pi__, password: __raspberry__ (the new disk image has the password `asdfasdf`).
 Then try the command:

 ```
 ifconfig wlan0